Global Studies, MS

 for the degree of Master of Science in Global Studies

-The Master of Science in Global Studies provides knowledge and technical skills of practical use in private and public sectors dealing with challenges with international or global dimensions.
-The degree can also provide background for further graduate study in a related field.
-It is designed to equip graduates to:
+The Master of Science in Global Studies equips students with the knowledge and technical skills needed to address complex challenges in both public and private sectors with international scope.
+The program also provides a strong foundation for further graduate study in related fields.
+Graduates are prepared to:

-- Gain practical experience of collecting, analyzing and evaluating data on a key global challenge of the 21st century;
+- Gain practical experience in collecting, analyzing, and evaluating data on key global challenges of the 21st century using a range of analytical tools.

 Contact Information